Lion Country Safari tickets

 - Serengeti Plains: Named for the most famous east African wildlife area, this habitat contains 1500 lb.
 Eland antelope, ostrich, wildebeest, waterbuck, and fiercely-horned Ankole cattle.

 Enjoy guaranteed discounts on Lion Country Safari tickets and your choice of other top attractions.

-Present your pass in the main office located before the ticket booth.
-After receiving your ticket, go through the ticket booth to receive your audio tour (cd) and park map.
+Present your pass directly to the ticket booth and you will receive your audio tour (cd) and park map.